 Unfortunately, the cause is unknown.
 It is more common with age but can be related to conditions that cause increased fluid such as obesity, pregnancy, arthritis, and certain inflammation as well as diabetes.

-What happens if I don’t get it treated?
+What happens if I don’t get carpal tunnel treated?

 In general, carpal tunnel can improve on its own when it is in the early stages, However, it can continue to be irritable and progress and worsen.
 We tend to wait at least 3 - 6 months to see how symptoms improve or progress.